-We believe the world needs better data observability.
-To believe that, you must also believe the opposite is true, which we do—that very little that happens in data engineering today is observable.
-Most pipelines are built to move but not monitor.
+We believe the world’s data pipelines need better data observability.
+But unfortunately, very little that happens in data engineering today is observable.
+Most data pipelines are built to move but not monitor.
 To measure, but not track.
 To transform, but not tell.
 The result is the infamous case of the black box.

 - Monitoring—a dashboard that provides an operational view of your pipeline or system